kailash-manasarovar/statement/docs/timeline/2023/august.md

 - https://x.com/1FRGVN/status/1691341944176168960
 - https://x.com/1FRGVN/status/1691069734983237632 -> reference to enchufe and corruption.
 - https://x.com/1FRGVN/status/1691044474225328128
-- https://x.com/1FRGVN/status/1691010959555379200 -> amazing this one, the pic on the last post of the thread came up on gifs and the character here actually looks like Dominic.
+- https://x.com/1FRGVN/status/1691010959555379200 -> amazing this one, the pic on the last post of the thread came up on gifs and the character here actually looks like Domingo.
 Things like this made me think there were two camps to the stalkers, or they just took the piss out of each other constantly.
 - https://x.com/1FRGVN/status/1691007234421972992 -> full thread.
 - https://x.com/1FRGVN/status/1690842596782833665
 - https://x.com/1FRGVN/status/1690840976900689920 -> still in love.